subarumech/TourismTaxWebsiteV1/README.md

 - **Port:** Default is 3000, change in `docker-compose.yml` if needed
 - **Auto-restart:** Container automatically restarts on NAS reboot
 - **Environment variables:** Edit `/volume1/docker/tdt-tax-collector/.env` on the NAS
+- **Cloudflare:** Configure your domain's DNS to proxy traffic to your NAS IP

 ### Troubleshooting